 - How they attach to tent poles

-Grow tent fan reviews
+Grow tent fan reviews for circulation fans

 Let’s face it, most grow tent fans are inexpensive and they need to run constantly so they’re not going to last forever.
 All the online reviews for grow tent fans show people with similar experiences.
 Some last a few weeks, some a few months, and for many years.
 Sometimes repeat purchases result in much different longevity rates.
 Most seem to be garbage, regardless of brand.
-Eventually the failure rate of all models to be 100%, usually within 1-2 years.
+Eventually the failure rate of all models will be 100%, usually within 1-2 years.

 Here are reviews for the best grow tent fans we’ve used.
 It includes a mix of clip fans for tent pole mounting above the canopy, and floor fans for under-canopy air circulation.